osixia/container-baseimage/README.md

 In the output:
 > \*\*\* Running /container/run/startup/nginx...

-> The secret is: The bdd password is KawaaahB0unga!!!
+> The secret is: The database password is KawaaahB0unga!!!

 Refresh [http://localhost:8080/](http://localhost:8080/) and you should see:
 > Hi!
 I'm bobby.